joshuaalmari/microsoft-powerbi-analyst-professional-certification/preparing-data-for-analysis-with-microsoft-excel/module-3-preparing-data-for-analysis-using-functions/labs/module-3-labs.md

 ## 📋 Practical Labs & Exercises

-The projects below demonstrate the transformation of raw, messy inputs into clean, structured datasets using advanced text manipulation, project timing logic, and conditional decision-making formulas.
+The practical exercises in this module concentrate on the critical "pre-analysis" phase of data management.
+The projects involve hands-on **data cleansing** of legacy files, the creation of **dynamic project timelines**, and the construction of **logic-based pricing models** using advanced Excel functions.

 ---